KevinRionaldo/POS-BE/readme.md

 ## Project Setup

+Using Midtrans in Sandbox Mode

+You can use Midtrans in sandbox (development) mode for testing payments without using real transactions.
+To enable this, ensure your MIDTRANS_SERVER_KEY is set to the sandbox key provided by Midtrans.

+For more details, visit the Midtrans Sandbox Documentation.

+Using CockroachDB PostgreSQL for Free

+This project supports CockroachDB as the database, and you can use the free-tier version provided by CockroachDB.
+To get started:

+Sign up for a free account at CockroachDB Cloud.

+Create a free PostgreSQL-compatible database.

+Set up the database connection using the provided connection string.

 ### 1. Set Environment Variables
 Create a `.env` file inside the `env` folder and set the required environment variables: